someweisguy/esp_dmx/README.md

 - The DMX port to use.
 - The DMX configuration to use.
 The macro `DMX_CONFIG_DEFAULT` can be used to declare a struct with the default configuration.
 - The DMX personalities that the device will use.
-This is an array of `dmx_personality_t` which is a struct of the DMX footprint and a short description of the personality.
+This is an array of `dmx_personality_t`.
 If the device does not use any DMX slots this value can be `NULL`.
 - The personality count or 0 if the device does not use any DMX slots.

 ```c